 Expat or not, it’s hard to avoid getting caught up in Christmas present shopping stress.
 But when you only get a short period of time with family and friends – well, the biggest gift is just being with them, isn’t it?

 In my experience, we’ve always come home with a whole heap more stuff than we went back with.
-Pack light, take extra bags if you can…because it’s not nice having to leave your children’s Christmas presents behind because you can’t fit them in your case.
+Pack light, take extra bags if you can.
+You don’t want to have to leave your children’s Christmas presents behind because you can’t fit them in your case.
 Or, more realistically, having to leave behind half of your clothes instead so that you can fit all the toys in…

 Your sanity is important

 Yes, you want your children to experience the magic of Christmas.
 Yes, you want to have a wonderful time and see everybody and make the most of being at home.
-But you can’t do everything, and if you spend the whole time you are at home racing all over the country seeing people, chances are you’ll end up more burned out than an Advent candle.
+But you can’t do everything, and if you spend the whole time racing all over the country seeing people, chances are you’ll end up more burned out than an Advent candle.